Software Documentation

 The performances field is an array of drone “performances”, each performance including a drone motion path (the agentDescription) and a list of drone payloads (payloadDescription).
 The payloads are LED light animation or triggered pyro payloads.
 Each drone performance contains a unique integer id, which is nominally the name of the drone.
 Each payloadDescriptionalso contains a unique integer id, which is a programming convenience that has no meaning to the user.

 The LED light animation is a sequence of RGB color samples.
-The pyro payloads are triggered pyro effects defined by a trigger time (the eventTime in seconds), and the VDL visual effect description (vdl), and an optional part number of the pyro effect (partNumber).
+The pyro payloads are triggered pyro effects defined by a trigger time (the eventTime in seconds), and the VDL visual effect description (vdl), and a various optional attributes.

 Coordinate system

-If you import a google map into Finale 3D, the origin is the latitude and longitude, and North is into the screen (+Z).
+If you import a google map into Finale 3D, the origin is the latitude and longitude, and North is into the screen.
+You can change the default orientation for the Front, Side, and Top camera buttons and for the “up” direction in site layout diagrams by right clicking the ground and choosing “Set default orientation”.

 Table 1 – Example files and downloads